Believe it or not! Brazilian fisherman survives by clinging to ocean buoy for two days

 Watch | Man rescued after falling into the path of train in Argentina

-He later told the local Brazillian news media that he got emotional when he saw the reaction of all those who found him, "They were all crying", he said.
+He later told the local Brazilian news media that he got emotional when he saw the reaction of all those who found him, "They were all crying", he said.

 He swam for four hours when he first spotted the buoy, which he then managed to scale.
 After the rescue, he was sent for treatment for dehydration, he recovered quickly and has already returned to fishing.